breinwald/breinwald.github.io/uhi-boston.md

 # Urban Heat Island Equity Analysis - Boston, MA

 This study examines urban heat island patterns across Boston, Massachusetts and adjacent municipalities using census tracts as the unit of analysis.
-The aerial imagery used in the study was collected on July 30, 2025, which was selected based on minimal cloud cover and high air temperatures (~86°F), to provide reliable land surface temperature data and to capture peak urban heat island conditions.
+The satellite imagery used in the study was collected on July 30, 2025, which was selected based on minimal cloud cover and high air temperatures (~86°F), to provide reliable land surface temperature data and to capture peak urban heat island conditions.

 Datasets: Landsat 9 (Collection 2 Level-2), 2020 Census Tracts (MassGIS), 2022 American Community Survey 5-year estimates; accessed via NHGIS (IPUMS).

 ## Methods
 - Landsat 9 used to derive LST, NDVI, and NDBI
 - Demographic data agreggated to Census tract-level using zonal statistics
-- Correlation and regression analysis
+- Correlation and regression analysis on LST vs independent variables (NDVI, NDBI, median income, percent minority, poverty rate)
 - Heat Vulnerability Index created by normalizing and averaging LST, percent minority, and poverty rate variables

 ![LST Map](images/lst_map.png)